bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 additional functionality (such as RAG) and `Langchain <https://www.langchain.com/>`__ is one of the *many* libraries that fills in the gap.
 It appears to be one of the first and thus relatively popular at the moment, but things are changing fast.
-Langchain has a Python library and a more recent Javascript one, both of which I used in this project.
+Langchain has a Python library and a more recent JavaScript one, both of which I used in this project.

 The main advantage of Langchain (in my opinion) is that they have many predefined